Who's working on it

 Sustain runs a Sustainable Farming Working Party to share thinking and experience, exploring policy options and networking opportunities as well as setting up research projects.
 Let us know if you want to be involved and let us know of any related work you are doing.
 Current members of the Working Party include:

-- Campaign for Real Farming
+- Campaign for Real Farming (also organises the Oxford Real Farming Conference)

 - Centre for Food Policy, City University London

-- CSA: Community Supported Agriculture Network UK
+- Community Supported Agriculture (CSA) Network UK

 - Eating Better Alliance